Geometric Dilations and Operator Annuli: Further remarks

 Let \df{$\sA(\fA_q)$} denote the annulus algebra, consisting of those functions continuous on $\overline{\fA_q}$ and analytic on $\fA_q.$ Fisher proves that convex combinations of inner functions are dense in $\sA(\fA_q)$ \cite{Fisher}.
 It follows that to determine spectral constants, it suffices to optimize over inner functions in $\sA(\fA_q).$ For the annulus it is particularly easy to numerically compute the inner functions.

 The zero set $Z(\psi)$ of an inner function $\psi\in \sA(\fA_q)$ is finite.
-Moreover, the modulus of the product (counting with multiplicity) of the zeros of $\psi$ is $q^k$ for some integer $k.$ Conversely, given a finite subset $F$ of $\fA_q$ such that the modulus of the product of the elements of $F$ is $q^k$ for some integer $k,$ then there is an inner function $\psi$ such that $Z(\psi)=F,$ determined uniquely up to a rotation.
+Moreover, the modulus of the product (counting with multiplicity) of the zeros of $\psi$ is $q^k$ for some natural number $k.$ Conversely, given a finite subset $F$ of $\fA_q$ such that the modulus of the product of the elements of $F$ is $q^k$ for some natural number $k,$ then there is an inner function $\psi$ such that $Z(\psi)=F,$ determined uniquely up to a rotation.

 One way to construct these inner functions is as follows \cite{mcshen}.
 Let $f(\alpha,t)$ denote the Jordan-Kronecker function,

 Given $w\in \fA_q,$ let

 The function $B_w:\fA_q\to \CC$ has constant (but different) modulus on each boundary component of $\fA_q$ and vanishes precisely at $w.$ Given $W=\{w_1,\dots,w_m\}\subseteq \fA_q$ and a positive integer $k$ such that $| \prod w_j | = q^k,$ let